COVID-19: a commercial property update for landlords & tenants

 Whether or not concessions are agreed, a landlord may still consider drawing down on a rent deposit subject to the terms of the rent deposit deed; or seeking payment from a guarantor.
 Landlords should bear in mind however that where there is an agreement to waive or defer rent, the ability to draw down on a deposit may be adversely impacted.

-The landscape may look very different for enforcement after 30 September, or it may not, either way we will of course be providing further updates as and when things change.
+The landscape may look very different for enforcement after the end of March 2021, or it may not, either way we will of course be providing further updates as and when things change.

 Want further help?